St John's College De La Salle: Cohort

 This school offers four class levels.
 1st year, 2nd year and third year which have 4 classes.
-Each class has the average number of 15–23 students.
-St John's offers the transition year all student from 3rd go into different classes for different subjects.
+Each class has an average number of 15–23 students.
+St John's offers the transition year all students from 3rd go into different classes for different subjects.
 In 5th year, students are divided into two-year programmes called Leaving Certificate, Leaving Certificate Applied and Leaving Certificate Vocational Programme.
 Students have a choice to pick one of these programs which continue into the 6th year.